Hamlet (place): Afghanistan

-In Afghanistan, the counterpart of the hamlet is the qala (Dari: قلعه, Pashto: کلي) meaning "fort" or "hamlet".
-The Afghan qala is a fortified group of houses, generally with its own community building such as a mosque, but without its own marketplace.
+In Afghanistan, the word "hamlet" may be used to translate the term "qala" (Dari: قلعه, Pashto: کلي).
+The Afghan qala is a fortified group of houses, generally with a community building such as a mosque but without a marketplace.
 The qala is the smallest type of settlement in Afghan society, outsized by the village (Dari/Pashto: ده), which is larger and includes a commercial area.

 Canada

 In Canada's three territories, hamlets are officially designated municipalities.
-As of January 1, 2010: